victorfrnds/victorfrnds.github.io/index.md

 ---
-title: Victor Fernandes
+title: home
 layout: home
 permalink:
 ---

 # Victor Fernandes
-Hi I'm an Android and Web developer, I've been working as a freelancer for a few years and this is my personal web page.
+I'm an Android and Web developer, I've been working as a freelancer for a few years and this is my personal web page.